 Our graduates say that the course is the best type of preparation for working in a school.
-100% of those who successfully completed the course in 2019 have taken up careers in teaching within the local area, with 60% of these being employed within our partnership schools.
+100% of those seeking employment in a teaching role upon completion of the 2019-2020 course have been successfully employed, with 71% of these being employed within our partnership schools.

 You might find it helpful to check your eligibility on the Course Funding pages of the DfE website www.education.gov.uk.
 The full regulations regarding 'home' and EU trainees can be found in the Education Support Regulations 2008.

 Those eligible for DfE funding may also be eligible for the following support:-

 - Tuition Fee Loan

 Our course fees for September 2021 have been set to remain at £9,250.

 You will be liable for the payment of tuition fees.
 You will be asked to sign an agreement, before starting the course, to say that you will accept this liability.
 You may pay your tuition fees directly to the GUTP or you may apply for a Student Tuition Fee Loan which will cover the cost of your tuition fees.
 You do not start repayments until you have completed the course and are employed earning over £25,000.